cunnie/writings/i_am_become_forever.md

 locked, only to discover that it had been stuck, and he merely needed to provide enough force to open it.

-_Congratulations, Dr. Max,_ he said to himself, _first challenge successfully overcome_.
+_Congratulations, first challenge successfully overcome._

 He went into the building.
 Although it was a 2 story building from the outside, he could see that inside it was one floor with a double-high ceiling.
 In spite